The Third Miracle

 The Third Miracle is a 1999 drama film directed by Agnieszka Holland and starring Ed Harris and Anne Heche.
-The film was shot in Hamilton, Ontario, Canada.
+The film was shot in Hamilton, Ontario, Canada and Banská Štiavnica, Slovakia.

 Plot

 In Bystrica, Slovakia in 1944, near the end of World War II, an Allied bombing raid causes a tiny girl to pray for deliverance.

 In Chicago, in 1979, Father Frank Shore (Ed Harris) is a priest, now a Postulator, who investigates claims of miracles for the Vatican performed by a devout woman whose death caused a statue of the Virgin Mary to bleed upon and cure a girl with terminal lupus.
 Now the woman has been nominated for sainthood.

 Having never encountered a genuine miracle, he is known as the "Miracle Killer" for his track record for debunking false claims of miracles.
 Father Frank is suffering a crisis of faith when he is sent to investigate the miracles of a woman, the late Helen O'Regan who has been nominated for sainthood, and winds up becoming the greatest advocate for her canonization.

-Father Frank uncovers a series of extraordinary events but the most extraordinary thing of all may be the "saint's" very earthly daughter, Roxane (Anne Heche).
-Roxane is a non-believer who cannot forgive her otherwise selfless mother for abandoning her at the age of 16.
+Father Frank uncovers a series of extraordinary events but the most extraordinary thing of all may be the "saint's" very earthly daughter, Roxanne (Anne Heche).
+Roxanne is a non-believer who cannot forgive her otherwise selfless mother for abandoning her at the age of 16.